- Video: Best Breastfeeding Positions

-A cradle hold can be practiced once your baby is a few weeks old and you are more used to holding her while breastfeeding.
+A cradle hold can be practised once your baby is a few weeks old and you are more used to holding her while breastfeeding.

 - Sit straight and hold your baby on her side across your lap with her face and body towards you.

-- Try to cushion your baby’s head, back and bottom with help of your arm.
+- Try to cushion your baby’s head, back and bottom with the help of your arm.

 3. Football Hold

-This position is inspired from the American football or also fondly known as Rugby.
-This position works well if you have had a C-sec or if you need to breastfeed twins
+This position is inspired from the American football or also fondly known as rugby.
+This position works well if you have had a C-section or if you need to breastfeed twins.

 • Hold your baby with your arm under her.